Show name: The Day of the Triffids

 This is my favourite adaptation of John Wyndham's novel, for the strength of its acting, faithfulness to the story and for the production challenges overcome.
 It so much easier with FX to produce these technical elements today, but back in 1981 they did things the hard way by physically building the items.
 In many ways, I prefer that.

 Thank you so much for reading this Weekend Watchers review of The Day of the Triffids from John C Adams Reviews.
 The comments section is open below; please do share your thoughts.
 My next review is on Monday.

-If you’ve enjoyed this review, you might be interested in reading my review of Radical Technologies: The Design of Everyday Life by Adam Greenfield here.
-Or you might like to take a look at my review of The Resident here.
+If you’ve enjoyed this review, you might be interested reading in my review of Radical Technologies: The Design of Everyday Life by Adam Greenfield.

-If you fancy something different, you might like to take a chance on my review of Our Lady of the Snow by Louise Cooper here.
+If you fancy something different, you might like to take a chance on my review of Our Lady of the Snow by Louise Cooper.